25 Plants for Instant Curb Appeal in Front of Your House

 Tracy Walsh/First Editions

-Ornamental trees like this Snowdance Japanese tree lilac are traffic-stoppers, but plant a fast-growing tree if you plan to sell soon.
+Ornamental trees like this Snowdance Japanese tree lilac are traffic-stopping plants for the front of your house.
+For quick curb appeal, choose a fast-growing tree.
 This species grows about 12 to 18 inches a year and opens a cloud of fragrant, creamy-white flowers in the summer.
-Even if you don’t plant a flowering tree, many others offer attractive fall color, shade or other desirable features.
+Even if you don’t select a flowering tree, many other trees offer attractive fall color, shade or other desirable features.
 Fast-growing trees for curb appeal include crape myrtle, quaking aspens, river birches and red maples.

 Tip: Snowdance Japanese tree lilacs tend to bloom biennially, but others, such as dogwoods and flowering cherries, flower annually.